-16 Author's calculations, based on Douglas Rae, City: Urbanism and Its End (New Haven: Yale University Press, 2002), p.
-362, table 11.1.
+14. Author's calculations based on Douglas Rae, City: Urbanism and Its End (New Haven, CT: Yale University Press, 2002), 362, table 11.1.

-17 Judt, Postwar: A History of Europe since 1945, p.
-459.
+15. Judt, Postwar, 459.

-18 Rae, City: Urbanism and Its End; George Packer, The Unwinding (New York: Farrar, Straus and Giroux, 2013); J.D.
-Vance, Hillbilly Elegy (New York: Harper, 2016).
+16. Rae, City; George Packer, The Unwinding (New York: Farrar, Straus & Giroux, 2013); J. D. Vance, Hillbilly Elegy (New York: Harper, 2016).

-19 Wolfgang Streeck, Buying Time.
-The Delayed Crisis of Democratic Capitalism, trans.
-Patrick Camiller (London: Verso, 2014), 37; Judt, Postwar: A History of Europe since 1945, chap.
+17. Wolfgang Streeck, Buying Time: The Delayed Crisis of Democratic Capitalism, trans.
+Patrick Camiller (London: Verso, 2014), 37; Judt, Postwar, chap.
 14.

-20 International Monetary Fund, World Economic Outlook (Washington, D.C., 1990), 65, table 18; Kazimierz Poznanski, Poland's Protracted Transition: Institutional Change and Economic Growth 1970-1994 (Cambridge:

-this slow-down, the government was unable to impose adjustment costs-to lower-than-expected growth-on its citizens.
-When, in order to prevent food shortages, the government attempted to raise grocery prices by 30% to 40% in December 1970-after keeping them stable for over a decade-"[t]he result was an earthquake of working-class protest which toppled Gomulka and shook the regime."21 The protests were violently suppressed, with dozens of deaths and over a thousand injured, but the lesson was clear: social peace and political stability depended on the government not violating the material expectations of Polish workers.
-A second attempt at imposing adjustment costs, in 1976, did not fare better: renewed protests broke out all across Poland.
-In Radom, workers "marched to the Party headquarters and, receiving no satisfaction, set fire to it."22 The attempted price reform was revoked twelve hours after it was announced, the workers who had been arrested were released, and most who had been fired were reinstated to their jobs.23
+18. International Monetary Fund, World Economic Outlook (Washington, DC, 1990), 65, table 18; Kazimierz Poznanski, Poland's Protracted Transition: Institutional Change and Economic Growth, 1970-1994 (Cambridge: Cambridge University Press, 1996), 5, table 1.1. was unable to impose adjustment costs (to lower-than-expected growth) on its citizens.
+When, in order to prevent food shortages, the government attempted to raise grocery prices by 30 to 40 percent in December 1970-after keeping them stable for over a decade-"the result was an earthquake of working-class protest which toppled Gomulka and shook the regime."
+The protests were violently suppressed, with dozens of deaths and more than a thousand injured, but the lesson was clear: social peace and political stability depended on the government's not violating the material expectations of Polish workers.
+A second attempt at imposing adjustment costs, in 1976, did not fare better: renewed protests broke out across Poland.
+In Radom workers "marched to the Party headquarters and, receiving no satisfaction, set fire to it."
+The attempted price reform was revoked twelve hours after it was announced, the workers who had been arrested were released, and most who had been fired were reinstated to their jobs.

-By the second half of the 1970s Poland had become "a state with monopoly control over everything-economy, education, the media, cultural institutions, unions, police, the military, entertainment-which could not raise the price of sausage without risking mass social protests."24 In other words, a state incapable of imposing or managing a predictably painful restructuring process like deindustrialization.
-Correspondingly, the Polish industrial workforce
+By the second half of the 1970s, Poland had become "a state with monopoly control over everything-economy, education, the media, cultural institutions, unions, police, the military, entertainment-which could not raise the price of sausage without risking mass social protests."
+In other words, it was a state incapable of imposing or managing a predictably painful restructuring process like deindustrialization.
+Correspondingly, the Polish industrial workforce continued growing throughout the 1970s, from 4.1 million workers in 1970 to 5.3 million in 1980.
+Even after the imposition of martial law in 1981, used to push through limited economic reforms, the industrial workforce shrunk by only a quarter million, settling at 5 million workers in the mid-1980s.